layer-3/docs/docs/legacy/architecture/risk-management.md

 ## Collateral

-P2P trading is secured through collateral deposited by brokers.
+Broker-to-broker trading is secured through collateral deposited by brokers.
 There are two types of collateral that have to be provided:

-* [Network access collateral:](risk-management.md#network-access-collateral) required to open state channels and become an accredited Yellow Network participant.
-It acts as a last resort for disputes between brokers.
+* **Access collateral** - For accessing the layer-3 ledger layer.
+Required to become an accredited Yellow Network participant.
+All participants should have registered their public key and locked $YELLOW tokens.
-* [Trading collateral:](risk-management.md#trading-collateral) agreed on a P2P level when a state channel is opened.
-Secures day-to-day trading activities between brokers and prevents overexposure.
-It acts as the first line of defense in disputes between brokers.
+* **Trading collateral** - Typically a stablecoin amount locked for a NeoDAX session, either from retail-to-broker or broker-to-broker trading.
+Agreed upon when a state channel is opened.
+Secures day-to-day trading activities and prevents overexposure.

 ### Network Access Collateral